ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 ## Installation

-If you have downloaded the SDK from the [Dynamsoft website](https://www.dynamsoft.com/barcode-reader/downloads/){:target="_blank"} and unzipped `dbr-ios-{version-number}.zip`, you can find two `frameworks`  and a sample folder.
-You can simply include `DynamsoftBarcodeReader` to your project to start creating a barcode scanning app.
-The other framework, `DynamsoftCameraEnhancer`, is an expansion package which integrates video frame preprocessing algorithms and camera control APIs.
-In this guide, we will use the `Camera Enhancer` to create the camera module for receiving video input.
+If you have downloaded the SDK from the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unzipped `dbr-ios-{version-number}.zip`, you can find two `frameworks` in the root folder.
+You can simply include `DynamsoftBarcodeReader.framework` to your project to start creating a barcode scanning app.
+The other framework, `DynamsoftCameraEnhancer.framework`, is an extension package which integrates video frame preprocessing algorithms and camera control APIs.

 | Framework | Description |
 |---------|-------------|